DonnieData/DonnieData.github.io/_posts/2021-1-19-post-earthquakes.md

 Bootstrap CSS

 ### Overview
-Through javascript, recent earthquake data is retreived via API from https://earthquake.usgs.gov/, then parsed and transformed.
+Through javascript, recent earthquake data is retreived via API from <a href="https://earthquake.usgs.gov">earthquake.usgus.gov</a>, then parsed and transformed.
 Leaflet is then use to create the base map visualziation and map the data.
 Mapbox is used to add additional functionalilty and styling, helping to create an in-depth and powerful visualization.

 ### Deployment

 take a look
 review magnitudes and layers

-<div style="text-align: center"><a href="https://donniedata.github.io/Button_Biodiversity/"><button style="color:#636769; background-color:white; border: 2px solid gray; padding: 7px; border-radius: 3px;" type="button"
+<div style="text-align: center"><a href="https://donniedata.github.io/Button_Biodiversity/"><button style="color:#636769; background-color:C8E7C8; border: 2px solid gray; padding: 7px; border-radius: 3px;" type="button"
 onMouseOver="this.style.color='#53AE74'"
-   onMouseOut="this.style.color='#636769'"><b>Explore the Dashboard</b></button></a></div>
+   onMouseOut="this.style.color='#62BDDA'"><b>Explore the Dashboard</b></button></a></div>